Course Handout - Systems Thinking: The Knowledge Structures and the Cognitive Processes

 how they would cope with higher interest rates.'
 Deirdre Hutton, chairman of

-the National Consumer Council, accused banks of recklessly chucking cash at
+the National Consumer Council, accused banks of recklessly chucking cash at people.

 Even the organisations who promise debt management advice are only in it - surprise, surprise - for the money (although in the following case the regulatory mechanisms seem to have worked for once) .....